-But - the ground meat mix wouldn't hold together.
-I think it was the frozen ground lamb I was buying at the farmers market.
+Use fresh ground meat, not frozen: The ground meat mix wouldn't hold together during my first try.
+I think it was the frozen ground lamb I bought at the farmer's market.
 After thawing out, it was always kind of wet.
 I couldn't get the resulting kebabs to stick.
 The moment I let go, they would drop off the skewer onto the counter.
 I'd re-form them as hamburgers, and they would hold together just enough for cooking.
+I switched to fresh ground lamb, and the recipe started to work.
+It also helps to have extra wide skewers, likeย these โ

-Adapted From: Steven Raichlen Planet Barbecue
+Adapted From: Steven Raichlenย Planet Barbecue

-- 1 pound ground lamb (ground lamb shoulder if you can get it)
+- 1 pound fresh ground lamb

-- 1 pound ground beef (preferably 80% fat)
+- 1 pound fresh 80/20 ground beef

 - 1 small onion, grated or finely minced